PhiCtl/ShootingStars/Linear_solvers/README.md

 * [Folders hierarchy](#folders-hierarchy)

 ## Installation
-The following libraries are located under the folder `lib\` and already referenced in the CMakeLists file.
+The following libraries are located under the folder `lib/` and already referenced in the CMakeLists file.
 - tclap-1.2.2
 - googletest

 ## How to compile

 ### Run the program
-The following commands should be run in the folder `Linear_solvers\` :
+The following commands should be run in the folder `Linear_solvers/` :
 ```
 mdkir build
 cd build